Review by Frank Plowright

 This would all be diminished without a capable artist.
 Depicting the subtleties of what’s provided in Coming Home requires an understanding of humanity, and for all the stylised nature of his art Romita Jr has an instinctive way with emotion.
 He only very rarely slips back into the exaggerated tropes with comics since the earliest days intended to hammer home points to the then generally pre-pubescent readership.
 If only more artists were that way.

 Coming Home would be remarkable enough were it merely six standalone chapters after which another writer could tackle the ideas Straczynski introduced, but instead it started a long run of elevating Spider-Man.
+That continues in Revelations.

 In addition to the standard graphic novel, these chapters are available elsewhere.
 In the UK they’re presented with accompanying articles and interviews as part of Panini’s attractive hardbound Ultimate Graphic Novels Collection, or a standard Panini edition.
 They’re also the backbone of the oversize hardbound Best of Spider-Man Volume 1, and the starting point for a bulky paperback collection Amazing Spider-Man by JMS Ultimate Collection volume 1.